warlof/seat-migrator/README.md

 1. Connect on the server where the SeAT to be migrate is installed
 2. Move to the seat directory (usually `/var/www/seat`)
-3. Import the package with the proper version (for v2 `composer require warlof/seat-upgrader:2.0.0`)
+3. Import the package with the proper version (for v2 `composer require warlof/seat-migrator:2.0.0`)
-4. Add package into project by appending `Seat\Upgrader\UpgraderServiceProvider::class,` in `providers` array from `/config/app.php`
+4. Add package into project by appending `Warlof\Seat\Migrator\MigratorServiceProvider::class,` in `providers` array from `/config/app.php`
 5. Publish package files using `php artisan vendor:publish --force`
 6. Run migration script using `php artisan migrate` which will append a migration flag to all tables
 7. Once the package has been installed, use `php artisan seat:schema:upgrade` to run the upgrade process